 I’m posting from my new smart phone, which means I’m typing with my thumbs.

 Speaking of General Tso’s chicken, I made up a story a while back about its origins.

-I made the recipe printed on the box of chicken.
-It calls for a sauce made from apricot preserves, ginger root, garlic, and balsamic vinegar.
-It turns out to be about the same as the sauce on General Tso’s chicken.
-I always wondered what was in that stuff.
+The recipe printed on the box turns out to be about the same as the sauce on General Tso’s chicken.